Join Our Faculty

-Minimum requirements include an MSN, two years clinical experience, and an unencumbered license as a registered nurse or eligibility to obtain licensure in Tennessee.
-Preferred qualifications include clinical teaching experience and a doctoral degree in nursing or related field.
+Minimum requirements include an MSN, two years clinical/classroom experience, and an unencumbered license as a registered nurse or eligibility to obtain licensure in Tennessee.
+Preferred qualifications include clinical/classroom teaching experience and a doctoral degree in nursing or related field.
 Rank commensurate with experience.
-There are currently no open full time positions, but those wishing to be considered for part-time positions as they become available may submit a letter of interest and a CV to Stacy Black.

 For questions regarding faculty positions at VUSN, please contact: